Da4ndo/CEngine/README.md

 CEngine (Convert Engine)

-This is a converter for python to create exe from py.
-CEngine create automatically virtualenv and install the packages.
-It's using pyinstaller to create exe.
-It's better beaceuse the file is smaller and only the exe appear in the same directory as the target script.
+This is a *converter* for python to create **exe from py**.
+CEngine create *automatically* virtualenv and install the packages.

+- It's using pyinstaller to create exe.
+- It's better because the executable is smaller (less bytes) and,
+- **CEngine** starts a cleaning proccess and deletes the dist, build, *.spec files/directory when the converting is ended.

 ## CHANGELOG